-Jaime Herrera Beutler was first elected to Congress at the age of 31 to represent Southwest Washington’s 3rd District.
-Jaime was raised in Southwest Washington and brings legislative experience, an independent voice and a desire to serve her home community to Washington, DC.
+Jaime Herrera Beutler was first elected to Congress at the age of 31 to represent Southwest Washington’s 3rd District at which time National Journal included her on their list of “The Top 25 Most Influential Washington Women Under 35.”
+Jaime was raised in Southwest Washington and brings an independent voice and a desire to serve her home community to Washington, D.C.

-She is the first Hispanic in history to represent Washington state in the U.S. House of Representatives, and was named to MSNBC’s “Top 10 Latino Politicians to Watch.”
+She is the first Hispanic in history to represent Washington state on the federal level, and was named to MSNBC’s “Top 10 Latino Politicians to Watch.”

-Growing up, Jaime graduated from Prairie High School and was member of the Prairie’s women’s basketball team.
+Growing up, Jaime graduated from Prairie High School and was a member of Prairie’s women’s basketball team.
 She also participated in activities like 4-H, fishing at Battle Ground Lake on opening day and swimming in the Lewis River.
 Jaime has a deep appreciation for what makes Southwest Washington special.

-From 2005-07 Jaime worked in Washington D.C. as a Senior Legislative Aide for Congresswoman Cathy McMorris Rodgers (R-Spokane).
-Jaime served as the Congresswoman’s lead advisor on health care policy, education, veterans’ and women’s issues.
-In 2007, she was appointed to serve as a State Representative to Washington state’s 18th Legislative District by Democrat and Republican County Commissioners from Clark and Cowlitz Counties.
+Jaime earned her Bachelor of Arts degree in Communications from the University of Washington.
+As a Senior Legislative Aide for Congresswoman Cathy McMorris Rodgers (R-Spokane), Jaime served as the congresswoman’s lead advisor on health care policy, education, veterans’ and women’s issues.
+In 2007, she sought and was appointed to serve as a State Representative to Washington state’s 18th Legislative District by Democrat and Republican County Commissioners from Clark and Cowlitz Counties.
 She was reelected by 60% of the voters in 2008, and served in that position until being elected to Congress in 2010.